tensorflow/tensorflow/tensorflow/compiler/mlir/g3doc/includes/tf_passes.md

 input-output pairs as aliases (using `tf.aliasing_output` attribute) which read and write to the same resource.
 This aliasing information can then be propagated to XLA compiler for input/output buffer space optimizations.
+### `-tf-drop-while-shape-invariant`: Drop `shape_invariant` attrbute from While/WhileRegion ops.
+Drop `shape_invariant` attribute from tf.While and tf.WhileRegion op.
+This
+would allow shape inference pass to further refine operand/result shapes of these ops.
+This is only safe to do when compiling to XLA.
+### `-tf-drop-while-shape-invariant-in-device-cluster`: Drop `shape_invariant` attrbute from While/WhileRegion ops inside device cluster.
+Drop `shape_invariant` attribute from tf.While and tf.WhileRegion op only
+inside device cluster.
+This would allow shape inference pass to further refine operand/result shapes of these ops.
+This is only safe to do when compiling to XLA.
 ### `-tf-ensure-static-shapes`: Performs checks that the whole module does not contain dynamic shapes.
 This pass performs check that none of the ops in the MLIR module have dynamic shapes.